Our Timeline For Stress-Free Planning

 4-2 Months Out: Stick to Your Timeline

 This is the standard time to send out formal invitations and RSVPs to your guests.
-This will give them ample time to make travel arrangements or book hotel rooms if they need to.
+This will give them time to make travel arrangements if they need to.

 Be sure to check your passport status before you tie the knot.
 You might leave this detail out of your wedding planning timeline, but if you’re planning an international honeymoon, this is not a step to skip!